sinclairzx81/smoke/readme.md

 <a name="Node-Hub"></a>
 #### Hub

 Provides access to the signalling hub this node is connected to.
-Allows one to resolve their address in the network, register a hostname (or domain name) for the Node and lookup remote addresses from hostname.
-This API can be used to create peer discovery mechanisms through hostname registration.
+Allows one to resolve their address within the signalling network.

 <a name="Node-Sockets"></a>
 #### Sockets